humaaslam46/flyRank-ml-Internship-tasks/docs/data-dictionary.md

 clients**.
 All metrics are aggregated over a trailing 90-day window ending at export time.
 Keep this file open while you work.

-## Read this first — the three rules that prevent 90% of mistakes

 1. **Rate columns are ×100 percentages.** `ctr = 0.76` means **0.76%**, not 76%.
 Applies to
    `ctr`, `engagement_rate`, `scroll_rate`, `ai_traffic_pct`, `trend_pct`.